 “Top Gun: Maverick” is currently only available to buy or rent on Amazon Prime Video, but it will release on Paramount Plus and Epix as part of the subscription on Dec.
 22.

 This absurdist comedy-drama about a Chinese immigrant connecting with parallel-universe versions of herself refuses to be put in any box.
 Highly praised for its creativity, ambition, and the nuanced performance of star Michelle Yeoh, “Everything Everywhere All at Once” is likely to be a favorite in comedy categories this awards season.

 The styled biopic of Elvis Presley’s life from “Moulin Rouge” (2001) director Baz Luhrmann has been positively received by audiences.
 The story follows Elvis from his time as a little boy in Tennessee to his later struggles with fame.
 A soundtrack featuring top artists such as Doja Cat and Eminem, as well as Elvis’ beloved music, makes this a likely nominee in Best Soundtrack categories throughout the awards season.

-“Elvis” is now streaming on HBO Max and DIRECTV STREAM.
+“Elvis” is now streaming on Max and DIRECTV.